What to do around Lake Issyk-Kul in Kyrgyzstan

 World Nomad Games in Cholpon Ata

 Equestrian competitions are regularly held at the Cholpon-Ata racecourse.
-It is possible to attend them!
+It’s possible to attend!

-Discover the historical sites of Lake Issyk-Kul
+Discover the historic sites of Lake Issyk-Kul

-The museum and the petroglyphs of Cholpon-Ata
+The Cholpon-Ata museum and petroglyphs

-The Tibetan petroglyph of Tamga-Tash
+The Tamga-Tash Tibetan petroglyph

 logo ountravela

-The most beautiful beaches of lake Issyk-Kul
+The most beautiful beaches of Lake Issyk-Kul

-Visit the Karakol livestock market
+Discover the Karakol cattle market

 Hiking in the misty mountains